Reddhead-devs/Reddcoin-faucet/README.md

 # OPEN SOURCE REDDCOIN FAUCET #

 This is a faucet for someone who wants to run a service but doesn't have the time/knowledge to do so.
+Made by [iisurge](https://github.com/iisurge)

 ### Prerequisites ###